I emerged victorious on August 14, 1953 at 2:35 PM to Leatrice and Norman Johnson in Hanover, New Hampshire.

 24 years in Bristol, CT — 2 years in Denver, CO — 34 years in Los Angeles, CA — 3 years in Vancouver, Canada.

 From 8th grade through high school, I made Super 8 movies, lots of them, including a feature length comedy.

 During that time, I also worked at 5 different amusement parks creating monsters for their Laff-in-the Dark rides.

-I went to USC Cinema, became a teaching assistant in animation, and earned a Master of Arts degree.
+1974-1979: I attended USC Cinema, became a teaching assistant in animation, and earned a Master of Arts degree.

 I won awards for my animated shorts: Der Panther, Merlin, Genetic, Odyssey, Anything Can Move.

 Throughout this time, I staged Treasure Hunt and Mystery Game parties for friends and friends of friends.

 1979-1984: I made corporate and industrial films: “Heating, Air Conditioning, and Ventilation” and other classics.

 1983: Allen Pinero did the programming and I designed the content for Labyrinth of Crete, a text adventure.

 1984: My crew of 9 created the animated gags for Nickelodeon’s Out of Control.